JohnDoee/autotorrent/README.rst

    allowed to vary
 -  add\_limit\_percent - Max percent the total torrent size is allowed to vary
+-  link\_type - What kind of link should AutoTorrent make? the options are hard and soft.

 the add\_limit\_\* variables allow for downloading of e.g. different NFOs and other small files that makes a difference in the torrents.